python/cpython/Doc/library/ctypes.rst

 .. class:: HRESULT

-   Windows only: Represents a :c:type:`HRESULT` value, which contains success or error information for a function or method call.
+   Windows only: Represents a :c:type:`!HRESULT` value, which contains success or error information for a function or method call.